TugboatQA/docs/getting-started/create-a-project.md

 decide which tier best suits your needs.
 If in doubt, select the Free tier, and upgrade as needed when you start to run into the limits.

-Besides more available disk space, CPU, and memory, the ability to create [Base Previews](../base-previews/index.md) is a major bonus to selecting a paid tier.
-[Base Previews](../base-previews/index.md) allow Tugboat to speed up build times and significanly reduces the amount of disk space a given preview occupies.
+Besides more available disk space, CPU, and memory, the ability to create Base Previewsis a major bonus to selecting a paid tier.
+Base Previews allow Tugboat to speed up build times and significanly reduces the amount of disk space a given preview occupies.

 ![Tiers](_images/project-tier.png)